The Digital Landscape of God: Narrative, Visuals and Viewer Engagement of Religious Videos on YouTube

 \section{Introduction}

-Religion and spiritual belief, as core elements that profoundly shape the lifestyles and social interactions of billions worldwide~\cite{center2015future}, have undergone a profound technology-mediated transformation in their content access and community participation patterns over the past decades.
-Digital media-based religious practices are reshaping forms of spiritual interaction in unprecedented ways~\cite{claisse2023keeping, campbell2024looking}.
-The COVID-19 pandemic accelerated this shift, as global religious communities' acceptance of remote services has surged dramatically, with hybrid online-offline models becoming standard practice for many religious groups~\cite{przywara2021online, derogatis2022sound, claisse2023keeping, o2022community, wolf2022spirituality, thumma2023pandemic}.
-The proportion of American churches offering online or hybrid worship services skyrocketed from 19\% in 2015 to 85\% in 2022, with 77\% of mainline Protestant churches implementing some form of digital religious services~\cite{mosavel2022religiosity, thumma2023pandemic}.
+Religion and spiritual belief are core elements that profoundly shape the lifestyles and social interactions of billions worldwide.
+Over the past decades, digital media have fundamentally transformed religious content access and community participation~\cite{claisse2023keeping, campbell2024looking}.
+The COVID-19 pandemic accelerated this shift, as global religious communities' acceptance of remote services has surged dramatically, with hybrid online-offline models becoming standard practice for many religious groups~\cite{przywara2021online, claisse2023keeping, wolf2022spirituality}.

-Large numbers of believers are engaging with and deepening their faith through watching religious video tutorials, online sermons, and interactive religious educational content, with online video dominating digital religious practices \cite{campbell2021digital}.
+Large numbers of believers are engaging with and deepening their faith through watching religious video tutorials, online sermons, and interactive religious educational content, with online video dominating digital religious practices~\cite{campbell2021digital}.
 The audiovisual format can vividly convey abstract theology, complex spiritual experiences, and emotional resonance.
-Statistics show that 46\% of Americans have used at least one online religious technology product, and 20\% watch religious-themed videos from video-sharing platforms such as YouTube and TikTok \cite{faverio2023online}.
-More specifically, 58\% of historically Black Protestants, 47\% of Evangelicals, 28\% of mainline Protestants, 24\% of Catholics, and 19\% of Jews watch at least once monthly~\cite{faverio2023online}.
-Views of videos tagged \texttt{\#religion} on TikTok surged from 2 million to over 2 billion within two years \cite{Tait2021TwoBillion}.
+46\% of Americans have used at least one online religious technology product, and 20\% watch religious-themed videos from video-sharing platforms such as YouTube and TikTok~\cite{faverio2023online}.
+Specifically, 58\% of historically Black Protestants, 47\% of Evangelicals, 28\% of mainline Protestants, 24\% of Catholics, and 19\% of Jews watch at least once monthly~\cite{faverio2023online}.
+Views of videos tagged \texttt{\#religion} on TikTok surged from 2 million to over 2 billion within two years~\cite{Tait2021TwoBillion}.
 This content not only sustains traditional communities but also brings ultimate concern questions into public discourse through innovative narrative strategies, attracting new members and expanding their influence~\cite{mosavel2022religiosity}.
-Evidence suggests that online religious and spiritual education (RSE) has significant positive effects on enhancing youth resilience, religious coping abilities, and sense of life meaning~\cite{pandya2025new}.